Skip to content

 └─────────────────────────────────────────────────────────────────────┘

-Pause and predict: Your cluster has a mix of workloads: some are stateless web services, some are databases with built-in replication (like CockroachDB), and some are single-instance PostgreSQL databases.
-Which of these need distributed storage (like Ceph), and which can use local storage?
-What happens to a local-path PVC when its node fails?
+Pause and predict: Your cluster has a mix of workloads: some are stateless web services, some are databases with built-in replication (like CockroachDB), and some are single-instance PostgreSQL databases serving a small internal tool.
+Which of these need distributed storage, and which can use local-path?
+What happens to a local-path PVC when its node fails permanently, and which of those three workload classes is the worst fit for that failure mode?

 ┌──────────────────────────────────────────┐